The Benefits of Vagus Nerve Stimulation

 Toning up your vagus nerve with deep breathing helps bring your body to a calmer state, which can help to lower stress, anxiety, heart rate, and blood pressure.

-Increased vagal nerve health can help lower inflammation in the body and aid with digestion and motility.
+Increased vagal nerve health can help support inflammation in the body and aid with digestion and motility.

 By supporting your vagus nerve through deep breathing, you support your body’s good health.